 To support employers the government will refund eligible SSP costs with the criteria being as follows:

-- the refund will be limited to two weeks per employee
+- the refund is limited to two weeks per employee

-- employers with fewer than 250 employees will be eligible
+- employers with fewer than 250 employees are eligible

-- the size of an employer will be determined by the number of people they employed as of 28 February 2020
+- the size of an employer is determined by the number of people they employed as of 28 February 2020

 - employers should maintain records of staff absences, but should not require employees to provide a GP fit note

 The period of sickness must have started on or after:

 - 13 March 2020 if the employee had COVID-19 or was self-isolating because of COVID-19

 - 16 April 2020 if the employee was shielding because of COVID-19